mrkkrp/markkarpov.com/tutorial/th.md

 instance Lift Char where
   lift x = return (LitE (CharL x))
 ```

+In practice you almost never write `Lift` instances by hand, and you rarely
+even implement `liftTyped` yourself—`DeriveLift` (below) handles both methods
+for you.

 The `template-haskell` package defines `Lift` instances for all common data
 types.
 GHC also knows how to define `Lift` for new types.
 It is enough to